twiztedmyrtle/twiztedmyrtle.github.io/content/circle-of-allies.md

             <div class="email-testimony">
               <i class="fa fa-envelope"></i>
               <div class="testimony-container">
                 <p>I applaud you for speaking out about what happened and not accepting bullshit excuses for his behavior.
 The world needs more people like you.
 It restores my faith in humanity.
 Keep being you, and don't ever stop fighting for what is right.
-You make a difference to every person who knows you, sees your images, and reads your blog.
+You make a difference to every person who knows you, sees your images and reads your blog.
 You touch their lives for the better.
 I'm so happy that I have had the privilege to meet you.
 You have definitely touched my life.
 Thank you for that :)
                 </p>
                 <p>Sending big hugs and warm wishes your way :)</p>
                 <p>- Samantha</p>